stem-bud/lat/README.md

 click and drag to change your camera's perspective.

-click on a piece to select it, click again to deselect it.
+click on a piece to select it, and click again to deselect it.

-To move a piece, select a piece, then click on any yellow circles that's shown, they represent how you can move
+To move a piece, select a piece, then click on any yellow circles that are shown, they represent how you can move